atsheehan/curriculum/lessons/migrations/migrations.md

 If everything goes well, you will see a new table.
 Creating a database and a new table in SQL is rather straightforward.

-We can perform these same tasks by utilizing Ruby libraries.
+Similiarly, we can perform the tasks of database and schema creation by utilizing Ruby libraries.
 [ActiveRecord](https://github.com/rails/rails/tree/master/activerecord) and the [Sinatra ActiveRecord Extension](https://github.com/janko-m/sinatra-activerecord) provide us with commands we can use to create a database and create tables in our database.

 First, let's exit out of `psql`, wipe out the database we created earlier, and move into the `sample-code` directory: